worker-tools/workers.js.org/README.md

 <!-- Over the past 2 decades, this model has changed significantly.
 Functionality that used to be part of the monolith, has been migrated into microservices (if company-internal), or 3rd party APIs (if shared between many companies). -->

-Taking this model to it's logical conclusion, backends shrink to the size of API brokers.
+Taking this model to its logical conclusion, backends shrink to the size of API brokers.
 Scriptable Worker Environments are more than capable of playing that role.

 ***